Tuesday, 29 July 2025

 Previous chapter

 After being kept apart for so long it was finally time to permanently fix both sub-assemblies together!
-They are mated by way of small, keyed connections.
-Fixing them together early on in the build is instructed if you do not intend to keep the two main assemblies separate.
-You simply turn the body upside down and align all the keyed connections and fix the chassis down onto the body.
-I left my test fit a little late, but as already noted in Chapter 3 the connection is not at all precise.
-It requires a little work to achieve a clean flush fit between the two assemblies which I thankfully accomplished before the main painting steps began.
+The two mouldings are mated by way of small keyed joint connections.
+Following the build steps as per the instructions it's simple enough to turn the body upside down, align all the keyed connections and fix the chassis down onto the body.
+As already noted in Chapter 3 the connection is not at all precise and requires a little rework to achieve a clean flush fit between the two assemblies.
+The instructions have you mate the two parts early on in the build steps so handling the parts and sorting the issue is easy to resolve.
+It will be far more of a challenge if paint and fragile fixings are already added!

 Sd.Kfz.8 DB10 Gepanzerte 12T (Trumpeter 1/35 kit #01584) Chapter 10: Weathering stage prep work